 2. No Training Required

 When contracting a Virtual Assistant, there is no need to train them, unlike employees.
 Virtual Assistants are already proficient with the latest tools and technology needed to complete any task or project.

 You can be rest assured that information in regards to your business will always be kept confidential when contracting a Virtual Assistant.
 Most, if not all Virtual Assistant Companies, include a Confidential Agreement section within their Service Agreement, which keeps your business information confidential.

 4. Boring Tasks… Not For Us

 Do you have a small or tedious task that you just don’t have time for?
 That’s where we come in.
 Virtual Assistants can help you with those boring, but essential tasks that are needed to keep your business running.

 Don’t have the skills needed for your business?
 Your Virtual Assistant can help you with.
 Virtual Assistants are expertly trained in many aspects of the business world, from administrative to web design, and have the knowledge and skills to help you with any task you need that you just can’t do yourself.

 These are just a few things to know about a Virtual Assistant.

-LRD Virtual Admin Service is a Virtual Assistant Company owned by Lois Riley Durham, who helps business owners and individuals with their business needs.
-If you would like to speak with Lois regarding your business needs, please click here to schedule your Complimentary Consultation.
+Lois Riley Durham helps business owners and individuals with their business needs.
+If you would like to speak with Lois regarding your business needs, please click here to schedule your Free Consultation.